Contra Dance Frequently Asked Questions

 No it isn't, especially compared to other forms of dance.
-If you can walk smoothly and follow directions, you can probably contra dance—although we'd be lying if we said that everyone can do contra.
+If you can walk smoothly, have a good sense of space, and can follow directions, you can probably contra dance, although we'd be lying if we said that everyone can do contra.
 There are only about 20 basic moves and no special footwork.
 You will learn most of the moves in two or three evenings.

 Contra dance is done to the beat and phrases of the music.
 If you can't hear the beat or phrases, then you may have some trouble.
 However there are ways to compensate so don't stay away because you think that you have a tin ear.

 As with any other activity, the more you do it, the better you will become; the better you become, the more you will enjoy it!

 What if I make mistakes?

 Don't worry about making mistakes during a dance—everyone makes them.
 You just smile (or laugh!) and keep moving.

 Plus, one of the wonderful things about contra dancing is the willingness of the more experienced dancers to teach those who are new to the dance form.

 Having said that, there are other common mistakes new dancers often make that have little to do with any individual dance.
 These mistakes aren't at all stupid as the linked article suggests; they are totally understandable and are commonly made by beginning contra dancers.
 Yet making any of them really can prevent a new dancer from learning and enjoying this most enjoyable form of dance.
 If you're new to contra, we strongly suggest that you read the article and take it to heart.
 You will be glad that you did.